speleolinux/data_directory_cataloger/examples/README_examples.md

 You can install `pandoc` from your Linux distribution's repositories.

-## A MkDocs Website for Multiple Directories
+# A MkDocs Website for Multiple Directories

-The image here shows our eResearch website which was created using the Data Directory Cataloger to process several directories, creating a Markdown file for each directory, and combining those Markdown files into a single web site using the static website generator MkDocs.
+The image here shows one of the pages of the eResearch website at the University of Technology Sydney.
+This was created using the Data Directory Cataloger to process several directories containing terabytes of data.
+The README.yaml files found one level below each of these directories were processed and a Markdown file created for each directory.
+They were then combined into a single web site using the static website generator "MkDocs".

-You can create a similar site by copying the script `update_site_example.sh` and editing it to suite your site.
+You can create a similar site by copying the script `update_uts_site_example.sh` and editing it to suite your site.

 <p align="center" width="100%" style="text-align:center;">